-As a kid, I remember looking into my mom’s metallic round spice box (which I recently replaced with this beautiful Tupperware Red Spice Box) with their little containers and smelling each of the spices.
+As a kid, I remember looking into my mom’s metallic round spice box with their little containers and smelling each of the spices.

 Most recipes, especially online, use spice names in English.
 Very often I would come across an English word for an Indian spice and be at a loss.
-For example, I read about using caraway seeds in a bread recipe and only when I saw the seeds that I realized they were actually shahi zeera which can easily be substituted with common black cumin.
-That’s when I decided to make an Indian spices list with their Hindi and English names with spice images.
+For example, I read about using aniseed in a recipe and only when I saw the seeds that I realized they were actually saunf or what I knew as fennel.
+That’s when I decided to make an ongoing Indian spices list with their Hindi and English names and images.

 I am glad that so many people, from bachelors to seasoned cooks, have found this list helpful.
 This glossary is not definitive and definitely not complete.
 It is more like a “living document” that needs your knowledge and contribution.
-It is a work-in-progress.
-I would also like to create a spice list with pictures sometime in the future.
-(And that has finally happened!)
-Let me know if you would like that!
+It is a work-in-progress and truly a co-created resource.
+Thank you!

 List of Indian Spices names in Hindi and English